8n8/bigwebthing/README.md

 Before encryption, a chunk must be exactly 15KB long.
 A chunk is encoded like this:

+    either:
+        1 byte: 0 // There isn't another chunk: this is the last one in the sequence 32 bytes: the hash of the whole message before chunking 2 bytes: length of padding
-	sized padding
+        the padding
+    or
+        1 byte: 1: // There are more chunks to come.
-		2 bytes: length of padding
+        32 bytes: the ID of the next chunk
-		the padding: it doesn't matter what it is, so just use zeros 4 bytes: a counter, starting at 0
+	4 bytes: a counter, starting at 0
-	4 bytes: the total number of chunks in the whole message 32 bytes: the hash of the whole message before chunking all the rest of the bytes: the chunk
+	4 bytes: the total number of chunks in the whole message all the rest of the bytes: the chunk

+The message ID of the first chunk is encrypted and sent to the user, using the 'send message' API.
+The chunks themselves are encrypted and uploaded as anonymous blobs, with their message IDs.

 ## Crypto